-Over the course of 2012, Atikokan Hydro Inc. has achieved 0.03 MW in peak demand savings and 0.611 GWh in energy savings, which represents 14.9% and 52.7% of Atikokan Hydro Inc. 2014 target, respectively.
-These results are representative of a considerable effort expended by Atikokan Hydro Inc., in cooperation with other LDCs, customers, channel partners and stakeholders to overcome many operational and structural issues that limited program effectiveness across all market sectors.
+Over the course of 2012, Bluewater Power achieved 2.8 MW in peak demand savings and 4 GWh in energy savings.
+To date, Bluewater Power has achieved is 2.0 MW peak demand savings and 32.8 GWh net energy savings which represents 18.6% and 61% progress to target respectively.
+These results are representative of a considerable effort expended by Bluewater Power, in cooperation with other LDCs, customers, channel partners and stakeholders to overcome many operational and structural issues that limited program effectiveness across all market sectors.
 This achievement is a success and the relationships built within the 2011-2014 CDM program term will aid results in a subsequent CDM term.

-However, despite continuing improvements to existing programs Atikokan Hydro Inc. faces challenges in the remaining years of the current CDM framework.
-With the current slate of available OPA Programs, and the current forecast of implementation and projected savings, Atikokan Hydro Inc. expects to meet its 1.2 GWh consumption target but will struggle to meet its 0.2 MW savings target.
-Atikokan Hydro Inc. expects a 0.05 MW shortfall to its target in 0.2 MW savings target by the end of 2014.
+However, despite continuing improvements to existing programs Bluewater Power faces challenges in the remaining years of the current CDM framework.
+With the current slate of available OPA Programs, and the current forecast of implementation and projected savings, Bluewater Power expects to meet its 53.7 GWh consumption target but will struggle to meet its 10.7 MW peak demand savings target.